 Managing Director & Head of Cybersecurity at FTI Consulting.
 From 2015-2017 he was Director of Cyber-incident Response & Director of Cybersecurity Policy at the US National Security Council of President Barack Obama.
 Formerly Chief of Staff of the Cyber Division of the FBI (2014-2015).
 (LinkedIn)

 - 18:00-21:00 Aperitif at TBD location for highlight speakers, media.

 - 08:30 – Coffee

-- 09:50 – Keynote by Michael Sieber “Prospects for dual-use pan-European initiatives to create ultra-high assurance IT and ecosystems for critical societal domains”
+- 09:15 – Keynote by Reinhard Posch “Prospects for pan-European initiatives to create ultra-high assurance IT and ecosystems for critical societal domains” – (Slides)

 - 10:00 – CHALLENGE A: What paradigms and certifications can validate IT devices and services that provide security and privacy that are radically more secure than state-of-the-art (ultra-high assurance*) ?!
 What are the key paradigms?
 What is the role of uncompromising“zero trust” security-by-design paradigms, via transparent and extreme review and oversight of all critical lifecycle components and processes? the role of free/open source software and ethical hackers? the role of certification and oversight governance?
 How about Blockchains, Quantum Computing, Artificial Intelligence? what about citizen-witness and citizen-jury processes?
 Can we realistically secure enough CPU design and chi fabrication oversight?
 What scale of investments are needed?
 Can we imagine a parallel hardware and software computing universe, as a user-friendly supplement to every-day computing devices?